-In this post I’ll bring you up to speed with an in-depth overview of 10 different approaches to behavioral segmentation (including both B2B and B2C examples) that can be used to better understand your customers and maximize results at every stage of the customer journey.
+In this post I’ll bring you up to speed with an in-depth overview of 10 different approaches to behavioral segmentation (including both B2B and B2C examples) that can be used to better understand your customer’s and their goals, in order to maximize journey success and achieve business outcomes.

 What is Behavioral Segmentation?

 Traditional approaches to segmentation focused mainly on who customers are and segments were based on demographic attributes such as gender or age, and firmographic attributes like company size or industry.
 But as I discussed in my previous post on customer behavior data, just understanding who your customers are is not enough anymore.